Delivery Format: On Campus | Online w/Residency

 7. What is the path for licensure for graduates from your program?

 Licensure is different in each state.
-However, the general standard for licensure is completion of a 60 credit hour M.A. in Counseling - with a major in Clinical Mental Health Counseling; School Guidance Counseling; or Marriage, Couple & Family Counseling.
-Two years of supervision (post degree) and a state licensure exam is what most states require to become licensed as a professional counselor or its equivalent.
-School guidance counseling licensure or certification is determined by the Board of Education in most states.
-(Usually an M.A. in Counseling in School Guidance is sufficient.)
+However, the general standard for licensure is completion of a 60 credit hour M.A. in Counseling with a major in Clinical Mental Health Counseling, School Counseling or Marriage, Couple & Family Counseling.
+Two years of supervision (post-degree) and a state licensure exam is what most states require to become licensed as a professional counselor or its equivalent.
+School Counseling licensure or certification is determined by the Board of Education in most states.
+(Usually an M.A. in Counseling in School Counseling is sufficient.)
 Students should examine the requirements for licensure in the state or states they would like to practice in the future.

 School of Psychology & Counseling